justinmahar/react-html-props/README.md

 Types are available for all HTML props.
 See below for a table containing all supported types.

-## Unpacking Attributes
+## Unpacking Props

-We can use [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#object_destructuring) and the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to unpack attributes, such as `children`, from the rest of an element's props.
+We can use [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#object_destructuring) and the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to unpack props, such as `children`, from the rest of an element's props.

 Using `div` as an example again: